JWCurtis94/vivalasvegas/README.md

 ### Further Testing
   - The website was tested on Google Chrome, Internet Explorer
   - The website was viewed on a variety of screen sizes such as Desktop, Laptop, iPad Air, iPhone8

+### Accessibility

  ---